Jeffrey Jones: Television roles

-One of Jones' earliest television roles was in an episode of the short-lived CBS series Sara (1976).
-He showcased his villain persona as the sinister Mister Acme (owner of Acme Toxic Waste) in the satirical comedy miniseries Fresno (1986), starring Carol Burnett, Charles Grodin and Dabney Coleman.
-For Disney, Jones hosted the 1987 D-TV Monster Hits musical special (as the Magic Mirror) and later co-starred with Tyra Banks, Kathy Najimy and Kevin Pollak in the video storyline portion of the Walt Disney World attraction ExtraTERRORestrial Alien Encounter, a staple of Tomorrowland from 1995 to 2003.
-He has had guest roles on a number of television series, including Amazing Stories, Tales from the Crypt and Batman: The Animated Series.
-He was the star of another short-lived CBS program: sitcom The People Next Door (1989), portraying a cartoonist whose imagination could make things come to life.
+One of Jones's earliest television roles was in an episode of the short-lived CBS series Sara (1976).
+He showcased his villain persona as Mister Acme, the owner of Acme Toxic Waste, in the satirical comedy miniseries Fresno (1986), starring Carol Burnett, Charles Grodin, and Dabney Coleman.
+For Disney, Jones hosted the 1987 D-TV Monster Hits musical special (as the Magic Mirror) and later co-starred with Tyra Banks, Kathy Najimy and Kevin Pollak in the video storyline portion of the Walt Disney World attraction Extraterrorestrial Alien Encounter, a staple of Tomorrowland from 1995 to 2003.
+He has had guest roles on a number of television series, including Amazing Stories, Tales from the Crypt, and Batman: The Animated Series.
+He was the star of another short-lived CBS program: the sitcom The People Next Door (1989), portraying a cartoonist whose imagination could make things come to life.

-Jones' most prominent television role is that of newspaper publisher A. W. Merrick on the acclaimed HBO drama series Deadwood (2004–2006).
+Jones's most prominent television role is that of newspaper publisher A. W. Merrick on the acclaimed HBO drama series Deadwood (2004–2006).
 Keith Uhlich of Slant Magazine referred to both Jones and the character of Merrick as "perversely appropriate additions" to the program, further citing Merrick as its "secular soul".
 Along with the ensemble cast, Jones was nominated for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.

 Later career

-Subsequent to his legal troubles, Jones has become progressively less active as a performer.
 Following his appearance in the golf comedy Who's Your Caddy?
 (2007), he was absent from film and television for several years.
-He returned with an uncredited cameo as Collier's editor Charles Colebaugh in the Emmy-nominated HBO original film Hemingway & Gellhorn (2012), followed by the supporting role of scientist Gladstone in the independent disaster film 10.0 Earthquake (2014).
-Jones went on to play a fictional version of himself in the short film 7 Days (2016) and reprised the role of A. W. Merrick in Deadwood: The Movie.
+He returned with an uncredited cameo as Collier's editor Charles Colebaugh in the HBO original film Hemingway & Gellhorn (2012), followed by the supporting role of scientist Gladstone in the independent disaster film 10.0 Earthquake (2014).
+Jones went on to play a fictional version of himself in the short film 7 Days (2016) and reprised the role of A. W. Merrick in Deadwood: The Movie (2019).

 In May 2015, Jones returned to the stage with the New American Theatre production of 63 Trillion, directed by Steve Zuckerman.
-The Los Angeles Times praised his portrayal of financial adviser Dick as having "malevolent gusto that Satan himself might envy."
+The Los Angeles Times said his portrayal of financial adviser Dick had "malevolent gusto that Satan himself might envy".
 Beginning in March 2018, Jones portrayed ailing patriarch Bradley in a production of the A. R. Gurney play The Cocktail Hour, staged at the Annenberg Theater in the Palm Springs Art Museum.

+Jones was not brought back to reprise his role as Charles Deetz in Beetlejuice Beetlejuice (2024) due to his legal controversies.
+His character is explained to have been killed by being eaten by a shark after his plane crashed in the ocean, and his likeness is used through means of stop-motion in flashback sequences, as well as archival photos and footage throughout the film thereafter.
+In scenes set in the afterlife, Deetz is portrayed by a body double (with half of his body missing) and a voice impersonator, in a rare instance of a fake Shemp being used on a living actor.